Valeronlol/valeronlol.github.io/src/markdown/work_experience/en.md

 <br/>

-Development of internal panel for transport operators.
+Development of internal panel for transport operators.<br/>
 Improvement of functionality for processing and transferring data from bunch of downstream to higher services.

 <br/>